 The proteins in Hall's brain were changing, however.
 Ordinarily made up of tiny strands of intertwined amino acids the complex molecules had begun to assume a very different shape, collapsing into sticky sheets.
 Before long, these gummy structures began to clump sloppily together, creating pits and divots where there had once been vital brain tissue.
 Within months Hall was delusional and bedridden.
 Not long after, he was dead.

 Hall, who was 21, was one of nine Britons felled in 1996 by a brain disorder linked to exposure to bovine spongiform encephalopathy (BSE), better known as mad-cow disease.
-The appearance of this degenerative disease widely suspected to be contracted by eating contaminated beef organs-set off a panic as Europe slammed its doors to British beef, and travelers anxiously cast their minds back to London vacations, trying to recall whether they had ordered the fish or the sausage.
+The appearance of this degenerative disease widely suspected to be contracted by eating contaminated beef organs-set off a panic as Europe slammed its doors to British beef, and travelers anxiously cast their minds back to

 The scare died down after the British government destroyed tens of thousands of cattle, removed infected feed from the food chain and promised to step up slaughterhouse inspections.
 Mad-cow disease has stopped turning up in the new generation of cattle, and the crisis is generally considered to have passed.